askarikzm/wifihello/docs/CTDISR_2025_COMPLIANCE.md

 ## 1. Executive Summary

-The WANCOM ISP CTDISR-2025 module provides a comprehensive security framework that fully implements PTA's Critical Telecom Data & Infrastructure Security Regulations 2025.
+The NetAxis ISP CTDISR-2025 module provides a comprehensive security framework that fully implements PTA's Critical Telecom Data & Infrastructure Security Regulations 2025.
 This implementation is designed to be:

 - **PTA Audit Ready**: Complete documentation and evidence trails for DG-Enforcement, DG-Licensing, and PTA Audit Teams
 - **Real-time Compliant**: Automated monitoring, alerting, and reporting